sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

   - In macOS /tmp directory cannot be used as alternate source directory.
   - Various warnings are produced by the QML static code checker for Sailfish.Silica types with the build targets matching recent Sailfish OS releases, like `Could not resolve the prototype "SilicaItem" of "PageHeader".
 (M301)`
     - There is a [partial workaround](https://forum.sailfishos.org/t/resolve-error-in-qt-creator/9889/8).
+  - Sailfish IDE may not find header files from packages added as dependencies via `PKGCONFIG` qmake variable.
+    - This is often caused by "qmake system() behavior when parsing" option under Build Settings set to "Ignore".
+See the next item to learn about the drabacks before changing it to "Run".
+  - Qmake's system() function is ignored by the project parser under the default configuration.
+    - This is controlled by the "qmake system() behavior when parsing" option under Build Settings.
+    - It is ignored by default because it runs directly on host, not under the build environment as one would expect.

 ### SDK CLI (sfdk)
  - `sfdk tools list --available` hangs when SDK updates are available